yoheinakajima/babyagi/README.md

 STOP_CRITERIA=The condition under which the ultimate objective is achieved

-PLAUSI_NUMBER=Plausibilization is done based on the latest task result's contribution to the ultimate objective.
+PLAUSI_NUMBER=Plausibilization is an additional feature to the stop criteria and is done based on the latest task result's contribution to the ultimate objective.
 Each completed task gets evaluated and a percentage value is assigned.
-After a factor is applied (value*0.01).
-The values are added up each cycle and checked if greater than the PLAUSI_NUMBER.
+After a factor is applied (value * 0.01), the values are added up each cycle and checked if greater than the PLAUSI_NUMBER.
+The feature is intended as a safety mechanism against infinite operation.
+If PLAUSI_NUMBER i set to 0 the plausi mechanism is deactivated.

 FINAL_PROMPT=Description for action which shall be executed when the ultimate objective (or enough plausibility) has been achieved, before stopping the script